If you’re telling yourself,

 Analyze, dissect, and correct problem scenes, troublesome characters, and story holes BEFORE you’ve written them, rather than after you’ve sunk endless hours and countless pages into struggling with them—I could have saved myself from throwing out over six hundred pages of finished novel...TWICE...had I invented this technique a bit earlier in my career.

-A quick aside: I can feel some of you thinking “three months before I even start writing?” and worrying if this course is going to slow your work down.
+I can feel some of you thinking “Three months before I even start writing?” and worrying if this course is going to slow your work down.